ElyasafCohen100/AI_project/README.md

 The code to train the model is in the folder [*cnn-files*](/cnn-files).
 - *training-48-7-labels.py* - Contain the training code.
 The code is based on 2 JSON files (NOT INCLUDED IN THIS REPOSITORY, ~13 GB of data).
 - *generate-dataset-48-7-labels.py* - Takes all the imaged dataset and convert them into JSON file.
-- *test.py* - Testing the model by loading the saved model (the long file name in format keras) and predict on ar3.jpg file.
+- *test.py* - Contain a function for testing the model by loading the saved model (the long file name in format keras) and predict on received file path from [gui-test.py](/cnn-files/gui-test.py).
+- *gui-test.py* - The test file.
+Open a window which ask an image path to predict.

-To run the model you can simply run the [*test.py*](/cnn-files/test.py) file.
+To run the model you can simply run the [*gui-test.py*](/cnn-files/gui-test.py) file.

 ### KNN
 The model is pre-trained, and the code contain the training functions.